magento/merchdocs/src/sales-channels/asc/workspace-controls.md

 ## Actions

 _Actions_ include a list of actions that are available to a user for a page.
 When chosen, the action is applied to all selected items.
-To apply an action to a specific item, mark the checkbox in the first column of each item and choose an option under _Actions_.
+To apply an action to a specific item, select the checkbox in the first column of each item and choose an option under _Actions_.

 For example, the **Actions** drop-down on the Attributes page includes the _Re-import Product Attribute Values_ action.
 Choosing this action will ping the corresponding Amazon Seller Central account and refresh the Magento data for each of the Amazon store items checked in the left-side column.